squelch-irc/squelch-client-state/README.md

 If you need to manually call the actions, you can access the action types and creators in `actions`.
 See [actions.js](/src/actions.js) for all available actions.

+Furthermore, all actions have an `id` property in their payload that correspond to the specific instance of squelch-client event that it was created from.
+This is useful if you are managing multiple client reducers, and need to know which client an action is for.

 TODO: document actions

 # Extended squelch-client functionality